percona/psmysql-docs/docs/flexibility/proxy_protocol_support.md

 | Dynamic      | No             |
 | Default      | (empty string) |

-This variable is a global-only, read-only variable, which is either a `\*` (to enable proxying globally, a non-recommended setting), or a list of comma-separated IPv4 and IPv6 network and host addresses, for which proxying is enabled.
+This variable is a global-only, read-only variable, which is either an asterisk symbol(*), or a list of comma-separated IPv4 and IPv6 network and host addresses.
+For security reasons we do not recommend using an asterisk symbol for the IP address.
+This symbol causes the server to accept the proxy protocol from any host.
 Network addresses are specified in CIDR notation, i.e. `192.168.0.0/24`.
 To prevent source host spoofing, the setting of this variable must be as restrictive as possible to include only trusted proxy hosts.

 ## Related Reading